orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Getting-Started.md

 import TimecodeKitUI
 ```

-The documentation page for ``Timecode`` is a good starting point to jump in.
-It provides a quick overview of how to form timecode and convert to/from various other time values.
+The documentation page for ``Timecode`` provides a quick overview of how to form timecode and convert to/from various other time values.

+Example projects are located in the Examples folder to demonstrate usage of the library.

 The topics list in the sidebar give overviews of specific areas of concern.